Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 ## Scope

-This document is intended to assist administrators in designing a network architecture that aligns with their cluster configuration requirements.
-It provides reference architectures for network devices that support cluster deployments, along with sample configurations tailored for these environments.
-Equipment located on the customer premises—such as switches, firewalls, or routers—is considered out of scope for this document, as it is assumed to be part of the existing customer infrastructure supporting the broader network fabric.
-The focus of this document is on Node-to-ToR (Top of Rack) and ToR-to-ToR configurations, as well as uplink configurations from the ToR perspective.
+This document assists administrators in designing a network architecture that aligns with Azure Local cluster requirements.
+It provides reference architectures and sample configurations for network devices supporting cluster deployments.
+Equipment such as switches, firewalls, or routers located on customer premises is considered out of scope, as it is assumed to be part of the existing infrastructure.
+The focus is on Node-to-ToR, ToR-to-ToR, and ToR uplink configurations.

-## Two Node Switchless environment
+## Two Node Switchless Environment

-In this configuration, a two-node environment is deployed using an Azure Local switchless storage architecture.
-Storage traffic is directly connected between the two nodes, bypassing any network switches to reduce latency and complexity for storage workloads.
-The Top-of-Rack (ToR) switches in this design are dedicated solely to supporting compute and management traffic.
-These network intents are able to utilize both ToR devices, providing redundancy and high availability for cluster operations.
-The physical NICs (p-NICs) responsible for compute and management traffic are configured with Switch Embedded Teaming (SET), enabling switch-independent teaming and allowing seamless communication with the physical network infrastructure.
+This solution deploys a two-node environment using an Azure Local switchless storage architecture.
+Storage traffic is directly connected between the two nodes, bypassing network switches to reduce latency and complexity for storage workloads.
+The ToR switches are dedicated to compute and management traffic, providing redundancy and high availability for cluster operations.
+Compute and management p-NICs are configured with Switch Embedded Teaming (SET), enabling switch-independent teaming and seamless integration with the physical network.

-This approach ensures that storage traffic remains isolated and optimized through direct node-to-node connections, while compute and management traffic benefit from the resiliency and scalability provided by dual ToR switches and MLAG/vPC configurations.
+This approach ensures storage traffic is isolated and optimized through direct node-to-node connections, while compute and management traffic benefit from the resiliency and scalability of dual ToR switches and MLAG/vPC configurations.

 ## Attributes

-The two node converged networking configuration has the following attributes.
+The two-node converged networking configuration has the following attributes:

 ### Nodes

-1. Each node is equipped with two physical network interface cards, each of the cards has two physical network card interfaces.
-Each card interface will be labeled as a p-NIC.
+1. Each node is equipped with two physical network interface cards, each with two physical interfaces (p-NICs).
-2. p-NIC A,B are responsible for handling both compute and management traffic.
+2. p-NICs A and B handle both compute and management traffic.
-3. p-NIC A,B are configured as part of a Switch Embedded Teaming (SET) team, where compute and management traffic are transmitted using VLAN tags.
+3. p-NICs A and B are configured as part of a Switch Embedded Teaming (SET) team, transmitting compute and management traffic using VLAN tags.
 These NICs are assigned to a virtual switch (v-Switch) to support multiple network intents.
-4. p-NIC C,D are dedicated to storage traffic and supports RDMA protocol workloads.
+4. p-NICs C and D are dedicated to storage traffic and support RDMA protocol workloads.
-5. p-NIC C,D are directly connected between node 1 and node 2, with traffic transmitted using VLAN tags over this direct connection.
+5. p-NICs C and D are directly connected between node 1 and node 2, with traffic transmitted using VLAN tags over this direct connection.

 ## Cable Map